jbarrow/tinyhnsw/README.md

 Which will download the [SIFT10K dataset](http://corpus-texmex.irisa.fr) to the `data/` folder.

+On my machine, index creation for 10k vectors to get to 100% recall takes `22 seconds`.

 ### Accuracy Tests

 We use SIFT10k to evaluate the different indexes, scoring them with Recall@1 (on my machine, with a random seed):